isomerpages/moe-peicaisec/index.md

       id: infopic
       description: A place for you to Synergise, Explore the World of Science and Technology.
-      button: CLIck here to view
+      button: Click here to view
       url: https://www.instagram.com/reel/DCirEYkzopk/?igsh=c3piM3UwenVtcDE5
       image: /images/Announcement/The_Sphere_copy.jpg
       alt: The Sphere